 Newark's first school was opened in 1676 by the first settlers.
+It was located on the south side of Market Street, about 50 yards from Halsey Street.
 Around this time a doctrine of compulsory education with penalties for neglect to pay school rates was introduced.
 Another record shows a town school being started "in ye middle of ye towne" in the fall of 1714

 The College of New Jersey (now Princeton University) became successful through the personal efforts of the Rev. Aaron Burr.
 He conducted the classical school at its first location, in the First Presbyterian Church, which opened on November 9, 1747.
 The school remained in Newark until 1755, when it moved to Princeton, New Jersey.